aws-samples/aws-get-started-workshop/content/03-dev/06-reference/01-getting-started-guide-builder-team-members.md

 ## Getting Support

-*...address how builder teams get support to get things done in their team development AWS accounts... include: 1) organization-specific support needds; 2) support for AWS services - can the dev teams file tickets?...*
+*...address how builder teams get support to get things done in their team development AWS accounts... include: 1) organization-specific support needs; 2) support for AWS services - can the dev teams file tickets?...*

 Typically, best practices are: